stonepros/stone/doc/man/8/stone-conf.rst

 .. option:: --name *type.id*

-   the Ceph name in which the sections are searched (default 'client.admin').
+   the Stone name in which the sections are searched (default 'client.admin').
    For example, if we specify ``--name osd.0``, the following sections will be
    searched: [osd.0], [osd], [global]